+View).
+Tension between mixed groups because of proximity of differing types of household's e.g. young families and the elderly (Central).
+Vulnerable bungalows (Central).
+Certain homes lack security (Central).
+Some private landlords not fulfilling their responsibilities with regard to general maintenance of properties (all areas).
 Evening bus services are poor, and need better services to community venues - doctors, swimming pool etc, along with more conductors on late services (Central, West View / King Oswy, Headland).
 Not enough signposts (Central).
 More investment needed in the Headland area in order for the area to achieve its tourism potential.
-Seagulls scare people, create a lot of noise and damage roofs (Central & Headland). --
+Seagulls scare people, create a lot of noise and damage roofs (Central & Headland). -- ---

 Investment by mainstream agencies: Examples of key current programmes / projects Description Townscape Heritage Initiative.
 On the Headland the Townscape Heritage Initiative provides funding towards a number of key regeneration projects, this funding is ongoing until 2007.
 North Hartlepool Partnership - Council House Improvement Programme and Targeted Private Housing.
 During 2004 / 2005, work on kitchen installations has progressed throughout the King Oswy area of the town.
 In 2005 / 2006 improvements also included decoration and floor coverings to kitchen areas.
 Housing Hartlepool's investment in their scheme will continue until 2007 / 08.
 During 2004 / 2005, almost £238,000 was spent carrying out sixteen renovation grants to private properties in the Conservation Area, this scheme encourages owner occupiers to undertake improvements to their properties.
-Renovation grants are also available for homes (private sector), for more information contact Tel: 01429 288042.
+Renovation grants are also available for homes (private sector), for more information please Tel.
+01429 288042.

 Investment by mainstream agencies: Examples of key current programmes / projects Description Headland Town Square Environmental Improvement project This scheme will see significant improvements to this public space.
 The £1.4million square project will be funded by the North Hartlepool Partnership, the European INTERREG fund and funding from One NorthEast via the Tees Valley Partnership.
 This funding is ongoing till 2007.
 Neighbourhood Services' Minor Works Budget.
 This budget is for minor works such as drop crossings, lighting, security works, environmental improvements and maintenance.
 The budget is managed by the North Neighbourhood Manager and works are discussed and approved through the North Neighbourhood Consultative Forum.
 Housing Hartlepool.
 Housing Hartlepool is continuing investment programming to meet Decent Homes Standards by 2010.
 This will include modernisation of Housing Hartlepool's properties and also environmental improvements (estate layout and car parking) in partnership with HBC and Community Safety Funding.
 Hartlepool Borough Council's Strategic Housing Section.
 The Strategic Housing Section is responsible for the production and implementation of the Housing Strategy, which this NAP contributes to.
 The section is split into three teams - Private Sector Housing Team which deals with enforcement of housing standards, landlord accreditation scheme, renovation and repair of homes in the private sector.
-HBC Private Sector Housing Team (01429 523324).
+HBC Private Sector Housing Team (Tel.
+01429 523324).
 Housing Advice Team, which offers a range of housing advice across all tenures including homelessness, harassment and illegal eviction, help with maintaining a tenancy and advice in an emergency (e.g. due to flood or fire).
-Emergency assistance is available at all times (01429 284117).
-The Supporting People Team help to maintain people in their homes by offering Disabled Facilities Grants (including showers and stair lifts) and fund housing related support services such as through the Home Improvement Agency and Warden services to sheltered housing
+Emergency assistance is available at all times (Tel.
+01429 284117).
+The Supporting People Team help to maintain people in their homes by offering Disabled Facilities Grants (including showers and stair lifts) and fund housing related support services such as through the Home